Chapter 38:

 Odd… Mutsuki paused at the threshold, one hand still resting on the sliding door as he assessed the scenario.

 His body registered the change before his mind caught up to it.
-He listened, not just with his ears but with the deeper spatial awareness he usually carefully folded away.
+He listened, not just with his ears but with the deeper spatial awareness he usually hid away.

-No footsteps.
-No voice.
-No subtle shift of magic adjusting itself around him in quiet response to his presence.
+No footsteps?
+No voice?
+No subtle shift of magic adjusting itself around him in response to his presence.

 This is bad… Youchan would never leave the barriers unattended without warning me, not even for a moment.

 He reached deeper and used the power that came to him as naturally as breathing.
 Sound, vibration, presence.
 It was a skill born of prodigy rather than training.
-Something that would have taken most gifted humans decades to refine, but for Mutsuki, it unfolded effortlessly, mapping space through resonance and echo, locating the subtle signature of a living aura.
+Something that would have taken most gifted humans decades to refine, but for Mutsuki, it was effortless.
+He mapped the space through resonance and echo until he felt the subtle signature of a living aura.

 Kitchen.
 He found her almost instantly.

-Mutsuki rushed forward without bothering to slow himself, sliding across the floor and nearly colliding with the counter as he entered the room.
-Youchan was collapsed on the floor, one hand still clutched a brush as if she had simply run out of strength mid-motion, the other curled weakly near her chest.
-Her hair had slipped loose from its ribbon, strands clinging to her cheek.
+Mutsuki rushed forward, slid across the floor and nearly collided with the counter as he entered.
+Youchan was crouched on the floor, one hand still clutched a brush as if she had simply run out of strength mid-motion, the other curled weakly near her chest.
+Her hair had slipped loose from its ribbon.
 Her face was pale, lips faintly parted, her breath was shallow but steady.

 He crossed the room in two strides and dropped to his knees beside her.